 df_copy['new_column'] = 0

 Hope this article has given you a detailed overview of the ‘SettingWithCopyWarning’ in pandas in Python.
-Most of the scenarios of the ‘SettingWithCopyWarning’ ignore can be avoided by communicating to Pandas clearly and understanding why it’s triggered in the first place.
+You can avoid most scenarios that trigger the ‘SettingWithCopyWarning’ by communicating clearly with Pandas and understanding why it occurs in the first place.
 When you want to modify the original dataframe, use .loc, or when you want a copy, specify it directly.
 This will not only prevent future warnings and errors, but it will also make your codebase more robust for maintenance.

 You can take a look at these issues on GitHub #5390 and #5597 for background discussion.